alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

   - `Pipelinemain_MRNet.ipynb`: Main pipeline notebook for loading saved models and generating images.

 ## **Training Information**
-All models were trained using an NVIDIA A100 GPU with 40 GB VRAM provided by University of Birmingham BlueBEAR.
+All models were trained using an NVIDIA A100 GPU with 40 GB VRAM provided by the University of Birmingham BlueBEAR.

 ## **Examples**